Tom Block, Producer

 Rebecca Lloyd-Jones (She/her) is a NY based dancer and choreographer who creates live performances using movement, voices, and videos.

-The piece I want to present is about choices we make, and is related to the theme of Banality of Evil by Hannah Arendt.
+The piece is about choices we make, and is related to the theme of Banality of Evil by Hannah Arendt.
 As Arendt asserts, “great evils can be perpetrated not by fanatics or monsters, but by ordinary people who are thoughtless and complacent, simply following orders and conforming to the systems they are part of.
 The concept suggests that evil can be a result of a failure to think critically and empathize with others, allowing injustice to become a matter of routine, bureaucratic procedure” In the face of impending doom and the current state of the world (war, collapse of democracy, climate crisis, and impermanence/death) we must be present and not be half asleep to this moment, and be conscious of the choices we each make in life.

 Small Things That Go Boom! by Marcus Harmon (Theater)